MichaelTamaki/OpenJournal/README.md

 - `./manage.py test`
 - ~~[Selenium Webdriver](http://www.seleniumhq.org/projects/webdriver/) is used to open up a browser (currently Google Chrome) and test the website's interactions...
 Please download the [driver](http://www.seleniumhq.org/download/) for Google Chrome~~

-## Deployment to AWS
+~~## Deployment to AWS
 Instead of making 5000 commits trying to run `eb deploy`, make a new branch.
 You will have to `git commit` the `secret.py` file...
-So make sure you do not publish the secret keys file online.
+So make sure you do not publish the secret keys file online.~~

+## Deployment to Heroku
+- Add the secret key to the commit, but make sure not to push to Github, only Heroku! (until I find a better way to do it)
+- `git add -f secret.py`
+- `git commit -m "secret!"`
+- `git push heroku master`
+- `git reset --hard HEAD~1`
+- To play with the database: `heroku run python manage.py shell`

 ## Resources used
 - [Full Stack Python](https://www.fullstackpython.com/)